jdb/jdb.github.com/counter.rst

 Traceback (most recent call last):
 UnboundLocalError: local variable 'start' referenced before assignment

-Ths variable can't be written in this scope, here are four correct implementations below.
+This variable can't be written in this scope, have a look at four correct implementations below.

 the object oriented way